LEONOEL merges design, science, and technology striving to achieve the smallest environmental footprint through the entire life cycle of a garment.

 COTTON: This is one of the easiest fabrics to decompose.
 In the right compost, the material should be gone in a week to five months.

 LINEN: This very fine material can decompose in as little as two weeks.
 Linen is the fastest in the process of biodegradation.
 You can speed up the process by cutting the fabric into small pieces.

 WOOL: Depending on the blend, it may take between 1 and 5 years to decompose.

-HEMP: Hemp is derived from plants and does not require excessive processing, it is highly biodegradable.
+HEMP: Hemp fiber is derived from plants, does not require excessive processing, and is highly biodegradable.

 SILK: One of the most resilient natural fibers, silk gets tougher as time wears on.
 It can take up to four years to biodegrade.